fastio/ClickHouse/docs/en/operations/utilities/clickhouse-local.md

 description: 'Guide to using clickhouse-local for processing data without a server'
 sidebar_label: 'clickhouse-local'
 sidebar_position: 60
-slug: /operations/utilities/clickhouse-local
 title: 'clickhouse-local'
 doc_type: 'reference'
 ---

 # clickhouse-local

-## When to use clickhouse-local vs. ClickHouse {#when-to-use-clickhouse-local-vs-clickhouse}
+## When to use clickhouse-local vs. ClickHouse

 `clickhouse-local` is an easy-to-use version of ClickHouse that is ideal for developers who need to perform fast processing on local and remote files using SQL without having to install a full database server.
 With `clickhouse-local`, developers can use SQL commands (using the [ClickHouse SQL dialect](../../sql-reference/index.md) directly from the command line, providing a simple and efficient way to access ClickHouse features without the need for a full ClickHouse installation.
 One of the main benefits of `clickhouse-local` is that it is already included when installing [clickhouse-client](/operations/utilities/clickhouse-local).
 This means that developers can get started with `clickhouse-local` quickly, without the need for a complex installation process.